cloudmesh/classes/_sources/faq.txt

 This question can not rely be answered precisely.
 Typically we have 2-3 hours video per week.
-However starting from that its difficult to put a real number down as things amy also depend on your background.
+However starting from that its difficult to put a real number down as things may also depend on your background.

 * The programming load is modest, but requires knowledge in python which you may have to learn outside of this class.